A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Model analysis

 Finally, we wanted to find out how much the tongue shapes belonging to specific phones differ from the corresponding ones generated by the model.
-Here, for each phone we performed the following experiment: we froze the coordinates in the pose subspace to the ones belonging to the given phone.
+We performed for each phone the following experiment: we froze the coordinates in the pose subspace to the ones belonging to the given phone.
 Moreover, we only allowed the generated meshes to be compared to meshes belonging to that phone.
 Then, for each dimensionality of the speaker subspace, we generated samples and computed the average Euclidean distance to the closest mesh.
-This time, we used in the distance evaluation and comparison parts of the tongue that are considered critical for this specific phone \citep{Jackson2009}.
-For the vowels \textipa{[i, e, E, a, A, 2, O, o, u, 0, @]}, we selected a region consisting of the tongue blade, tongue back, and tongue dorsum.
-The area for the sibilants \textipa{[s, S]} contains the tongue tip and the tongue blade.
+This time, in the distance evaluation and comparison, we used parts of the tongue that are considered critical for this specific phone \citep{Jackson2009}.
+For the vowels [i, e, ɛ, a, ɑ, ʌ, ɔ, o, u, ʉ, ə], we selected a region consisting of the tongue blade, tongue back, and tongue dorsum.
+The area for the sibilants [s, ʃ] contains the tongue tip and the tongue blade.
 The results of these experiments are shown in \autoref{fig:fixed-phone-specificity}.
+In all specificity experiments, we generated \num{1000000} samples.
+In these experiments, we notice that the phone [ʉ] shows a significantly bad result in the fixed phone specificity evaluation, which might be related to its unusual role in the phonology of British English.
+We suspect that some speakers might have pronounced it inconsistently and applied different strategies, which led to a high variation in the data, which is then integrated into the model.